CaiodeJesus/CaiodeJesus.github.io/_pages/pylibela.md

 - individually in Google Colab
 - with the other classes through the [Colab Makefile](https://colab.research.google.com/github/alessandronascimento/pyLiBELa/blob/main/Colabs/Working_Example.ipynb)

-Notes:
-- Shift+Ctrl+V pastes in the terminal
-- Ctrl+C interrupts the command
-- To search for specific parts of the code go to this [link](https://github.com/alessandronascimento/LiBELa/search?l=C%2B%2B&q=)

-Results:
-- The .so library can be compiled locally
-- If we add the new files to the Makefile on the Colab repository, it can be imported in Google Colab.

-Notes:
-- In this class we had a "subclass" called GridInterpol, written in the .h file as
+In this class we had a "subclass" called GridInterpol, written in the .h file as
 ```yaml
 class Energy2 {
 public: